Hermitter/MATRIX-google-cloud-next-18-demo/README.md

     - You will be required
 - Fulfillment
     - Enable Webhook
-    - Have the URL pointed to your Heroku app. (ex. https://YOUR_APP.herokuapp.com/matrix)
+    - Have the URL pointed to your Heroku app. (example link: https://YOUR_APP.herokuapp.com/matrix)

 ## Robot Arm
 The robot arm used in this demo was built using the following materials: